 In 2009, we introduced our new electro-phoretic display solutions, including HX8701 (gate driver) and HX8702 (source driver), for use in E-reader devices.

-In 2011, we introduce our new point to point display solution ,including HX8288 (source driver) and HX8896 (timing controller), for use in tablet PC; and this solution is also suitable for other slim type display application such as Ultrabook.
+In 2011, we introduced our new point-to-point display solution including HX8288 (source driver) and HX8896 (timing controller), for use in tablet PCs, and this solution is also suitable for other slim display applications such as Ultrabook.